nguyenkvvn/Vs22/README.md

 # Vinh's Skorpion VS-22 Lower Receiver

 #### Author
-FreeMenDontAsk
+* Original design by FreeMenDontAsk
-nguyenkvvn
+* This remix by nguyenkvvn

 #### Version
-1.0 - FMDA
+* 1.0 - FMDA
-v0.01 - nguyenkvvn
+* v0.01 - nguyenkvvn

 This is the VS-22 receiver, based on the VZ-61 Lower Receiver by FreemenDontAsk.
 It is remixed *specifically* for the Czech Small Arms' .22LR Conversion Kit, as those differ from surplus spec kits just enough to require a revision.
 Changes include fitment issues for the reciever and magazine.